Does Google Prefer Canonical Tags or 301 Redirects? Find Out

 Why SEO Matters for Websites

 SEO is crucial for visibility in today’s digital world.
-Statistically, 75% of users never scroll past the first page of search results; if your site isn’t ranking high, you’re missing out on major traffic.
+Statistically, 75% of users never scroll past the first page of search results; if your site isn’t thinking, you’re losing out on major traffic.

 Consider this: local searches often convert better than broad ones.
-A staggering 76% of people who search for something nearby visit a business within a day.
-It’s all about being seen when it counts.
+A staggering 76% of people who search for something nearby visit a business within a short time.
+It’s about being seen when it counts.

 Incorporating SEO strategies means targeting the right keywords, optimizing images, and engaging users.
 Want your site to be discoverable?
 Make SEO a priority.